j-a-n/lovelace-wallpanel/docs/media-sources.md

 Then you can configure WallPanel to use the Immich API.
 You need to set the `image_url` to `immich+<your api url>` and enter the API key in `immich_api_key`.
 With the config option `immich_shared_albums` (`true` / `false`) you can include or exclude shared albums.
-To restrict the images to be retrieved to specific albums, you can configure a list of album names in `immich_album_names`.
+To restrict the media items to be retrieved to specific albums, you can configure a list of album names in `immich_album_names`.
 Alternatively you can configure a list of tag names in `immich_tag_names`.
+You can select media elements that contain certain people with the configuration option `immich_persons`.
+Or show immich memories by setting `immich_memories` to `true`.
 With the config option `immich_resolution` (`preview` / `original`) you can select the resolution of the images.

 Example using album names: